anaderi/lhcb_trigger_ml/README.md

   different BDTs inside uBoost can be trained parallelly in cluster.

 ###Getting started
-To run most the notebooks, only IPython and some python libraries are needed.
+To run most of the notebooks, only IPython and some python libraries are needed.

 To run example notebooks on some machine, one should have
 * [IPython](http://ipython.org/install.html)